cloudfoundry/service-logs-release/README.md

 ## How it works
 Service Logs Release uses the [Fluent Bit Loggregator Plugin][fluent-bit-loggr-plugin] to read from syslog files and send those logs to Loggregator.
-The Fluent Bit Loggregator Plugin is a plugin for [Fluent Bit][fluent-bit]
+The Fluent Bit Loggregator Plugin is a plugin for [Fluent Bit][fluent-bit].

 ## Configuration
 The sample ops file (`manifests/operations/add-service-logs.yml`) adds the service logs job to the `api` VM